tonysheng01/Breakout/README.md

 > **4:** yellow destroyable brick
 > **5:** orange destroyable brick

-The level in the demo was created from the following array:
+The level in the above demo was created from the following array:

 `5 5 5 5 5 5 5 5 5 5 5 5 5 5 5`
 `5 5 5 5 5 5 5 5 5 5 5 5 5 5 5`